HIM0KIM0RI/HIM0KIM0RI/README.md

 Frequently sitting at docks, feel free to say hi to me!
 I'm usually afk though so whispering will make me a lot more likely to see it.

-PLEEAASE talk to me aobut my interests, if you recongize one of my skins and u know the media theyre from pleaseeplease talk to me about it
+PLEEAASE talk to me about my interests, if you recongize one of my skins and u know the media theyre from pleaseeplease talk to me about it

 Regiment Retiree and a former staff of a number of Regiments.
 You may have known me as OMORI, BASIL, Mikaela, or Starsong.
 If you see me attending a regiment event.. check on my mental health /JOKE
 I honestly..
 Am not on Ponytown often so if you see me, especially alone and not with friends, consider it a rare sighting LOL